Content Marketing Explained.

 Think of content marketing as a way of getting noticed and talked about online.
 Obviously, it takes time to build up a large viewer base, but the effort also gives you other advantages along the way.

 By adding content to your website regularly, google robots register your site as active, which increases your google rating.
-Systematically placing keywords in your content (which should come naturally when your writing about your profession) also has a positive effect on your google ranking.
+Systematically placing keywords in your content (which should come naturally when you’re writing about your profession) also has a positive effect on your google ranking.

 Finally, by doing the research and creating content, you might discover something new.
 You might actually have some fun while content marketing.
 Crazy, right?